Andrea Lunsford: Contributions

 Lunsford, along with Lisa Ede, argues for collaborative writing and the ability for writers to work together and be rewarded for their work on the same level as singular writers.
 Lunsford has collaborated on researching the role of audience in composition theory and pedagogy.
-Lunsford, again with Ede, researched creating a common ground between addressed and invoked audiences and the idea that an elaborated view of audience must balance the creativity of the writer and the creativity of the reader.
-An important claim Lunsford has made in cognitivism is that cognitive mental faculties involved during composition are important.
-She states that the best way to encourage the writing process is through the use of workshops and discussions rather than traditional lecture styles.
+Lunsford and Ede also examined the concept of audience, identifying and describing “addressed” and “invoked” audiences and arguing for an elaborated view of audience that recognizes and values the creativity of both the writer and the reader.
+In 2001, Lunsford began a five-year longitudinal study of college student writing, following 15% of Stanford’s class of 2005 through college and one year beyond.
+This study collected writing the student participants did both in and out of class in a digital database.
+Now housed in the Stanford Digital Archives, this represents one of the largest collections of undergraduate writing.